IbrahimaDiallo32/Calculator/README.md

    3. NUnit3TestAdapter 4.5.0

 To configure PlayWright for end-to-end testing:
-1. Install [Playwright](https://playwright.dev/dotnet/docs/intro)on your solution Folder
+1. Install [Playwright](https://playwright.dev/dotnet/docs/intro) on your solution Folder

 ## Executing the Web Application